FX International Payments

 By Phillip Silitschanu

 Electronic funds transfer has been available for nearly a century and a half, growing into an enormous global web of many interconnected networks.
-To get a sense of its scale, for example, the Bankers Automated Clearing Services (BACs) network, just one of several electronic payment networks operated by the Bank of England, transferred £4.6 trillion in 2015.1 And the Reserve Bank of Australia reports the value of non-cash payments totalled AU$227 billion per business day in that year.2 It is no wonder that businesses turn to money transfers when they have to send or receive funds from business to business, or country to country.
+To get a sense of its scale, for example, the Reserve Bank of Australia reported the value of non-cash payments worth AU$227 billion per business day in 2015.1 It is no wonder that businesses turn to money transfers when they have to send or receive funds from business to business, or country to country.
 Yet despite their widespread use, it is normal for businesses to sometimes still have questions about money transfers.

 A money transfer is an electronic transfer of funds from one person (or business) to another.
 There are various ways to send a money transfer, and some are faster than others.
 The fees associated with money transfers can vary, depending on how quickly a sender would like the money delivered to the recipient.
 “Wire transfer”, the popular U.S. term, originated in 1872, when existing telegraph networks (which were built with wires between cities) were used to send information about money transferred to and from persons in different locations.